 - Employer or boss doesn’t know how to file a claim.
 Your employer should know how to make a worker’s compensation claim.
 They should also be able to help you with filling out the required forms.

 - Late reporting.
 Failure to report a claim on time can result in a worker’s compensation claim being denied.
 In some cases, this is not the fault of the employee, but the employer.
 For this reason, it is important to document everything, including the day you report the injury to your employer.
 You may wish to send emails so that you have everything in writing.
 If your employer fails to report your claim on time, and your claim is denied, you have the right to seek the advice of a worker’s compensation lawyer.
-Contact Welch, Brunn, & Green: Attorneys at Law, in Portland to learn more.
+Contact the Law Office of Joel W. Baruch, P.C. in Irvine to learn more.

 - Drug testing.
 Some employers subject their employees to drug testing when they have been injured.
 New federal laws make it illegal to subject workers to drug testing when their injuries are not related to possible drug or alcohol use.
 According to the Society for Human Resource Management, employers are not banned from using drug testing, but are prohibited from using drug testing to stop employees from reporting their injuries.

 - Not following all instructions of doctor’s and employer.
 If your doctor recommends that you return to work with light duty, you must do so.
 If your employer has a return to work program in place, make sure you follow all instructions provided by your employer about how to access these resources.